wehs7661/ensemble_md/docs/simulations.rst

       could be computationally expensive depending on the relevant settings.
   - :code:`df_spacing`: (Optional, Default: 1)
       The step to used in subsampling the DHDL data in free energy calculations.
+  - :code:`df_ref`: (Optional, Default: :code:`None`)
+      The reference free energy profile for the whole range of states input as a list having the length of the number of states.
   - :code:`df_method`: (Optional, Default: :code:`MBAR`)
       The free energy estimator to use in free energy calcuulation.
 Available options include :code:`TI`, :code:`BAR`, and :code:`MBAR`.
   - :code:`err_method`: (Optional, Default: :code:`propagate`)